dv-lse/fdi-patent-innovate/data/narrative.md

   autorotate: true
 :::

-Today, multinational firms are investing enormous amounts of money abroad.
-These investments are diverse in nature and in importance: they range from a small production plant built by a textile company in a location where labour is cheap, to a fully-fledged research centre established by a high-tech company in a region where there is an abundance of qualified engineers.
+Multinationals mobilise enormous investments around the world.
+Their foreign activities are highly diverse in nature and relevance.
+Examples range from small production plants established by textile companies in places where labour is cheap, to fully-fledged research centres established by high-tech companies in regions where qualified engineers are easier to find.

 #